-Office: Janice H. Levin Building 94 Rockafeller Road, Suite 215 Office Hours: Office hours for Professor Rokkos are typically over WebEx between 2-4pm Tuesdays (although please email to confirm as this time changes) and otherwise by appointment; in person office hours are available as well subject to current circumstances.
+Office: Janice H. Levin Building 94 Rockafeller Road, Suite 215A Office Hours: Office hours for Professor Rokkos are typically over WebEx or in person between 2-4pm Tuesdays (although please email to confirm as this time changes) and otherwise by appointment; in person office hours are available subject to current circumstances.
 I strongly encourage students to schedule some time for office hours, either in an office or at various areas across campuses, so please reach out.